WICG/page-lifecycle/README.md

 - upper limit on allowed CPU time
 - Maybe restrictions on network eg. disallow network except sendBeacon / Fetch keep-alive

-**NOTE:** Reusing existing callbacks makes it hard to impose these restrictions as it would cause inconsistency with unload in user exit scenarios; however we are exploring what is possible here.
+**NOTE:** Reusing existing callbacks makes it hard to impose these restrictions as it would cause inconsistency with pagehide / unload in user exit scenarios; however we are exploring what is possible here.

 Separately, it is useful for apps to be able to do legitimate async work in these callbacks such as writing to IndexedDB.
 However this does not reliably work in pagehide / unload handler today.
 We are exploring support for [ExtendableEvent.waitUntil](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil) API to do async work eg. IndexedDB writes.
-It is harder to support this in unload handler as unload is called in user exit scenarios such as navigation which can be synchronous.

 ### Further Reading
 For details on the following topics see the Master Doc: